Certified brain injury specialist training

 Notification of Exam Score: Candidates will receive immediate notification, from ACBIS, via email of their exam score upon completing the online examination.
 Information about individual candidates and examination results will not be released to any party other than candidates or group administrators.
 Candidates' scores are not released to anyone, including the candidate, by telephone.

 Retakes: Candidates who do not pass the examination on the first administration may take one retest within one year of the initial application date at no additional charge.
 An applicant who does not pass after two attempts is welcome to reapply when ready.
-BIAC will serve as the proctor for the first exam, but individuals will be responsible for securing their own proctor (a colleague or supervisor can serve as proctor) for retakes.

 Brain Injury Specialist Certification - Renewal